Become a Tutor

 WRITING CENTER ASSISTANT DIRECTOR, 2023-2025 - Applications for 2023 are closed; next year's application information will be available in March 2024

 The Writing Center is hiring for the position of Assistant Director for the 2023-2024 academic year (with the possibility for renewal in 2024-2025).
 This position offers hands-on experience in writing program administration and is an opportunity to tutor student writers, provide support for a large staff of undergraduate and graduate student tutors, and participate in the Center’s ongoing development.

 - Tutor student writers in the Center (3-5 hours per week).

 - Mentor undergraduate and graduate student tutors.
-Encourage conversations about tutorial sessions; assess tutors through regular observations; co-coordinate staff meetings in September, December, January, and May; organize 2-5 professional development workshops; circulate research on writing and tutoring writing; and participate in the annual New England Writing Centers Association conference.
+Encourage conversations about tutorial sessions; assess tutors through regular observations; co-coordinate monthly staff meetings; organize 2-5 professional development workshops; circulate research on writing and tutoring writing; and participate in the annual New England Writing Centers Association conference.
 Note: In the first-year, the new assistant director assists in English 329H in the fall and teaches English 298H in the spring.
 In the second year, the veteran assistant director organizes the workshop series and tutors more hours.